Part 1 - Overview

 1 The Bar Standards Board (“BSB”) is the regulator of barristers in England and Wales.
 We are responsible for setting the education and training requirements for those who wish to practise as barristers in England and Wales.

-2 The Bar Qualification Rules came into force in April 2019, following a programme of reform known as Future Bar Training (“FBT”).
-The rules are designed to ensure that training to become a barrister is more accessible, affordable and flexible while maintaining the high standards of entry expected at the Bar.
-With the introduction of these rules, we have developed a new regulatory framework to explain the process of qualifying as a barrister.
+2 The Bar Qualification Rules came into force in April 2019, following a programme of reform which was known as Future Bar Training (“FBT”).
+The rules were designed to ensure that training to become a barrister became more accessible, affordable and flexible while maintaining the high standards of entry expected at the Bar.
+With the introduction of these rules, we developed a new regulatory framework to explain the process of qualifying as a barrister.
 This framework comprises:

 a. the Part 4 Qualification Rules (contained within the BSB Handbook);

 c. a Memorandum of Understanding (MOU) between the BSB and the Inns of Court; and

 3 The diagram above sets out the relationship between the high-level rules within the BSB Handbook and the three supporting documents, including this Bar Qualification Manual.

 4 This Bar Qualification Manual is intended for use by students, pupils, transferring qualified lawyers, Authorised Education and Training Organisations (AETOs), the BSB (as the regulatory body), and any members of the public who are interested to know how barristers are trained.
 It has been designed to provide further information relating to the Bar Qualification Rules (Part 4 of the BSB Handbook) and to bring together information held in the other documents mentioned above.
 It was also intended to provide greater clarity about what was and was not changing as we phased in the new system of education and training for the Bar.

 How this Manual interacts with other documents